 Sunday Worship Gathering We meet for worship on a Sunday morning at 11am.
 You will be made very welcome.

 Cranhill Development Trust is open Monday to Friday from 9am – 5pm this week.
-The art group is on Fridays, Young at Heart is on every Friday, New Scot Social and English classes continue on a Tuesday, Employability advice is available.
+Young at Heart is on every Friday, New Scot Social and English classes continue on a Tuesday, Employability advice is available.
 Phone 774 3344 for an appointment.

 Lots of volunteering opportunities.